cminyard/gensio/README.rst

       --mandir=/Gensio/man --includedir=/Gensio/include \
       --with-pythoninstall=/Gensio/python3 --prefix=/Gensio

-and when you run "make install" you set DESTDIR to where you want it to go, like "C:/Program Files".
+and when you run "make install DESTDIR=..." and you set DESTDIR to where you want it to go, like "C:/Program Files".
 Then you can add that to the PATH using the control panel.
 To use gtlsshd, you create an etc/gtlsshd directory in the Gensio directory,

 There is a item in FAQ.rst named "How to run gtlsshd on Windows", see that for more details, as there are a few tricky things you have to